joek295/scripts/readme.md

   Fischerrandom Chess.

 * leds: playing with keyboard LEDs.
 Requires root.

+* pacman/pacman2: two different scripts outputting terminal colours, by printing pacman and the pacman ghosts.  unlike colors.sh, these might break on tty.

 * pipes: a terminal version of the classic Windows pipes screensaver.